 The future of live music at Sydney’s Hideaway Bar hangs in the balance after the Enmore Road venue copped a noise complaint at 7pm on a Saturday.

-If you didn’t think that was even possible, then you’d be in the same boat as venue owner Dean Kirk-Ayton, who tells Music Feeds that police have since warned The Hideaway that it could have its PA system turned off for good if it gets hit with one more noise gripe.
+If you didn’t think that was even possible, then you’d be in the same boat as venue owner Dean Kirk-Ayton, who tells Music Feeds that police have since warned The Hideaway that it could have its PA system switched off for good if it gets hit with one more noise gripe.

 “I didn’t even think it was possible to make a complaint at 7pm,” he adds.